Mississippi Fires

 Recommendations

-Public Awareness: Residents are advised to strictly adhere to local county burn bans and avoid any outdoor burning.
-It is crucial to have an emergency plan in place, remain cautious of fire equipment operating in the area, and clear dead brush from properties to reduce the risk of catastrophic fires.
+Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts.
+It is crucial to have an emergency plan in place and to clear dead brush and storm debris from properties to reduce the risk of catastrophic fires.

 Resources